s3g/s3g-mc/docs/process-guides.md

 Useful habits:

 - Draw `Amplitude` or `Density` first, then adjust timbre or spatial controls.
-- Use many points for animated materials, but keep the shape simple when judging a new process.
+- Use many points for animated materials, but start with a readable shape when learning a process.
-- `Random selected` is safer than `Random all` when you already like part of a render.
+- `Random selected` changes one chosen lane; `Random all` changes every active lane.
 - If an envelope is not active, the current slider value is used instead.

 ## Convolve Selected Items